 When and why do sleep regressions happen?

 One of the main theories about regression is that regression, whether it’s a sleep regression, a regression in feeding skills, or, later on, a potty training regression, often happens when a baby or toddler is hard at work learning a new skill, and so a regression might come before, say, a leap forward in language development, a first step, or another big milestone.
 The other common potential reason for regression is stress – learning new skills generally gives babies and toddlers new and interesting ways to explore their independence.
-But when a baby or toddler is stressed, he might revert to old patterns or habits that require you or other parents or caregivers to do more to take care of him, whether that means spoon-feeding or coming into the room in the middle of the night to soothe him to sleep.
+But when a baby or toddler is stressed, they might revert to old patterns or habits that require you or other parents or caregivers to do more to take care of them, whether that means spoon-feeding or coming into the room in the middle of the night to soothe them to sleep.
 Being ‘babied’ a little is soothing to babies, and doesn’t mean that they’ve lost the skills they had before.
 They’re just going through a hard time, and looking for a little extra help.

 There hasn’t been official or scientific study of the connection, but just from anecdotal and observational evidence, sleep regressions often seem to line up with, or come just before, some growth spurts.
 One sleep-advice site suggests that sleep regressions tend to happen once every 4 months or so in the first year, which is a timeline that lines up fairly well with some of the big growth spurts in that year.
 Growth spurts have also been associated with increased sleep in babies and toddlers, though, so there’s no guarantee what effect growth spurts will have on sleep, if any.